McQuade Park: Heritage listing

 McQuade Park has aesthetic/technical State significance because of the high aesthetic values of the Boer War memorial with its O'Kelly carvings and its surrounding formal garden.
 The park as a whole with its extensive tree-plantings is an attractive and necessary adornment to the town, but the diffuseness of the multi-purpose planning of the modern park does not in itself qualify for significance at the state level.
 The park's extent and open nature are critical to, and form the green heart of modern Windsor and a crucial setting for St.Matthews Church, cemetery and Manse along with other key buildings facing it.
 McQuade Park has locally significant aesthetic value because its form and elements illustrate most of the uses to which an early town square might be put over a long period, including sports, passive recreation, public celebration and the commemoration of external wars.

 The place has strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 McQuade Park has State social significance because the residents of the Windsor area have chosen the park as the place to plant trees in commemoration of early European settlers and as the location for a succession of war memorials and the important statue of Governor Macquarie.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

-McQuade Park has rarity value at State level because it is an exceptional example of the small number of town squares which survive and fulfil their original function in the eight country towns founded and planned by Governor Macquarie.
+McQuade Park has rarity value at State level because it is an example of the small number of town squares which survive and fulfil their original function in the eight country towns founded and planned by Governor Macquarie.

 The Boer War was commemorated by only a few public monuments throughout New South Wales and the fine example in McQuade Park is of state significance.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 McQuade Park has State significant representative value because it illustrates most of the uses to which an early town square might be put over a long period, including sport of various kinds, passive recreation, public celebration and the commemoration of those who served in external wars.